-To track rides accurately, we’ll need top-notch location updates from your phone's GPS while you're driving.
+To track rides accurately, we need the best location updates from your GPS while you're driving.
 Here’s how to make that happen.

-- Turn on Wi-Fi and Bluetooth.
-Apple and Android devices use nearby Wi-Fi networks and Bluetooth signals to assist in locating your device, especially when a GPS signal is low.
-Set Wi-Fi "ON" and Ask to Join Networks "ON".
+- Turn on wifi and Bluetooth: Apple and Android devices use nearby wifi networks and Bluetooth signals to locate your device, especially when GPS signals are low.
+Turn wifi and Ask to Join Networks both on.

-- Use a phone mount.
-Location tracking works better when your phone can see clear skies through a window.
-Keeping your phone in the center console or in your pocket while driving can contribute to poor location tracking.
-We recommend mounting it on the windshield or dashboard.
+- Use a phone mount: Location tracking works better when your phone has access to clear skies through a window.
+If your phone is in your center console or pocket, you may experience poor location tracking.
+We recommend mounting your device on the windshield or dashboard using a mount.

-- Close unused apps.
-Turn off any apps other than those you use to navigate with Lyft, particularly those that use location in the background.
-Additional apps may interfere with the Lyft app’s ability to read location correctly.
+- Close unused apps: Turn off any apps other than those you use to navigate with Lyft, especially apps that use your location in the background.

-- Keep current.
-Update to the latest phone software available.
-Apple and Android devices release frequent upgrades that may improve your phone’s location accuracy.
+- Keep your software and app current: Update to the latest phone software available.
+Apple and Android devices frequently release upgrades that may improve your phone’s location accuracy.

-- Buy a new phone.
-To obtain the best GPS accuracy, we highly recommend upgrading to the newest phone model.
-Many older phones have outdated GPS antennae, which can lead to less accurate location data.
+- Buy a new phone: To get the most accurate GPS, we highly recommend upgrading to the newest phone model if you can.
+Older phones may have outdated GPS antennae, which can cause poor location tracking.

-- Don’t talk and drive.
-Avoid making phone calls on your Lyft-enabled device during a ride.
-Some networks do not allow data usage and phone usage at the same time.
+- Don’t talk and drive: Avoid making phone calls on your Lyft-enabled device during a ride.
+Some networks don't allow data usage and phone usage at the same time.

-- Start and stop safely.
-Only start or stop your rides in the Lyft app once your car is at a complete stop.
-Not only is it good safety sense, but it helps us track your location accurately.
+- Start and stop safely: Only start or stop your rides in the app when your car is completely stopped.
+Not only is this good safety sense, but stopping completely helps us track your location more accurately.

-- Wait a minute.
-GPS accuracy varies depending on the number of visible GPS satellites.
-Locating all visible satellites can take several minutes, with accuracy gradually increasing over time.
-Give your phone time to warm up before you get on the road.
+- Wait a bit: GPS accuracy depends on the number of visible GPS satellites.
+Locating all visible satellites can take several minutes with accuracy gradually increasing as time goes by.
+Give your phone a minute or two to find these satellites before getting on the road.

-- Adjust your time settings.
-Make sure the date, time, and timezone are set correctly on your device.
-Go to Settings > General > Date & Time.
-If possible, use the “Set Automatically” option.
-Please note: Incorrect computer settings can sync to your device.
-Verify the date, time, and timezone on any computer that syncs with your device.
+- Adjust your time settings: Make sure the date, time, and timezone are set correctly on your device.
+Go to Settings, General, then Date and Time.
+If possible, toggle your Date and Time to 'Set Automatically.'
+Incorrect computer settings can sync to your device so verify the date, time, and timezone on a computer that syncs with your device.

 There are three main issues that can lead to inaccurate location data: